brandonbawe/alx-low_level_programming/0x09-static_libraries/README.md

 2. Either write something worth reading or do something worth writing mandatory Write a blog post on C static libraries.
 It should cover:

-Why use libraries
+-Why use libraries
-How they work
+-How they work
-How to create them
+-How to create them
-How to use them
+-How to use them
 Your posts should have examples and at least one picture, at the top.
 Publish your blog post on Medium or LinkedIn, and share it at least on Twitter and LinkedIn.